 #3.
 Enable iCloud Backup

-This sounds obvious, but the iCloud Backup toggle sometimes gets disabled after iOS updates or after restoring from a previous backup.
+The iCloud Backup toggle sometimes gets disabled after iOS updates or after restoring from a different device.

 Go to Settings > [your name] > iCloud > iCloud Backup.
-If the slider is gray, tap it to turn it green.
-Then tap Back Up Now and watch for a progress indicator.
+If the slider is gray, tap to turn it green.
+Then tap Back Up Now and watch for a progress indicator at the top.
+Takes about 10 seconds to verify.

 #4.
 Sign Out and Back Into iCloud